MDinhobl/ASFVBiotypingTool/README.md

 This is an example of using the files located within this folder.
 The ASFVG file is an example one - the Representative_p72 file should always be used. **Make sure to unpack the zip file!**

     python .\ASFVBiotyping.py -q .\ASFVG.fa

+### Dependencies
+Outside of Blast, the python packages are all part of the standard python download.
+That being said, here is a list of imported packages: Pandas, Glob, Os, Biopython, Argparse.